Hyunho/quadtree-on-MR-framework/README.md

 If you see the M2_REPO variable, it worked correctly.

-Now run the following commands:
+Now run the following commands (move to paper2):

     $ mvn install
     $ mvn eclipse:eclipse